Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/InflationCapFloorEngine.rst

     :width: 50%
     :align: center

-As we can see from the figure, the engine mainly contains 4 functions.
+As seen from the figure, the engine mainly contains four functions.

-1. function discountFactor: the discount factor is calculated at the corresponding time point.
+1. function discountFactor: The discount factor is calculated at the corresponding time point.
-2. function totalVariance: the total variance of volatility is calculated at the corresponding time point.
+2. function totalVariance: The total variance of volatility is calculated at the corresponding time point.
-3. function yoyRateImpl: the year-on-year forward rate is calculated at the corresponding time point.
+3. function yoyRateImpl: The year-on-year forward rate is calculated at the corresponding time point.
-4. function blackFormula: the black formula calculates the value of the option based on the results of the three functions mentioned above.
+4. function blackFormula: The black formula calculates the value of the option based on the results of the three functions mentioned above.

 Finally, the addition of the results from each time point is the final price (NPV).

 Profiling
 =========

-The hardware resource utilizations are listed in the following table (from Vivado 19.1 report).
+The hardware resource utilizations are listed in the following table (from AMD Vivado |trade| 19.1 report).

 .. table:: Table 1 Hardware resources
     :align: center